 Pimples, acne, or what ever you want to call it gave me a lot of trouble during my teenage years.

-I tried quite a variety of things to try to get rid of them, some remedies more scary than others, but not of them seemed to make a difference.
+I tried quite a variety of things to try to get rid of them, some remedies more scary than others, but none of them seemed to make a difference.

 My parents tried to tell me my smile and friendliness would mask those pimples, and people would remember how I made them feel much more than any pimple I may have had.